realworldocaml/book/en/files-modules-and-programs.md

 Type definitions that show up in an `mli` need to match up with corresponding definitions in the `ml`.
 Consider again the example of the type `median`.
-The order of the declaration of variants matters to the OCaml compiler so, if the definition of `median` in the implementation lists those options in a different order:
+The order of the declaration of variants matters to the OCaml compiler, so the definition of `median` in the implementation listing those options in a different order:

 ```ocaml
 type median = | Before_and_after of line * line
               | Median of line
 ```

-that will lead to a compilation error:
+will lead to a compilation error:

 ```
 File "counter.ml", line 1, characters 0-1: